Bolognano, Province of Pescara, Abruzzo

 Follow us on Facebook

 At S. Liberata and S. Anzimo Roman remains were found.
 In the Middle Ages the settlement was long in the possession of the abbey of San Clemente a Casauria, and later belonged to the Caracciolo and Branconi, to Filippo Nodari and finally to the Durini family, the last feudal lords.
 On 1806 Joseph Bonaparte suppressed the feudal system in the Kingdom of Naples.

-- Church of Maria Entroterra, with a beautiful Madonna and Child and a sixteenth-century fresco by Paolo Cardone from Aquila
+- The church of Maria Entroterra, with a beautiful Madonna and Child and a sixteenth-century fresco by Paolo Cardone from Aquila.

 - August: Feast of the Sacred Heart